amrit/amrit.github.io/_posts/2014-12-20-resolutions.md

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/173098071&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

 This track comes off *Under Pressure*, Logic's first album.
 I've listened to Logic's music before, but this song is easily my favorite of his.
-Logic excellently manipulates rhythm in this *Gang Related*, and his wordplay is impressive.
+Logic excellently manipulates rhythm in *Gang Related*, and his wordplay is impressive.
 An analysis of the lyrics is on [Genius](http://genius.com/Logic-gang-related-lyrics).
 If you want to follow along with more of the music I've been listening to recently, check out my [SoundCloud](http://www.soundcloud.com/amritayalur).
 I'd love to hear what you're listening to!

 Thanks for reading.